Linda Cardellini: 2010–2019: Marvel films, Animation roles, and Televisions

 In August 2018, Cardellini was cast to co-star with Christina Applegate in Netflix's dark comedy series Dead to Me.
 It premiered on May 3, 2019.
 For her performance, she received critical acclaim and a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
 That same year, she co-starred with Viggo Mortensen and Mahershala Ali in the film Green Book, which won the Academy Award for Best Picture.

 In 2019, she starred in the horror film The Curse of La Llorona.

+2020–present: Horror roles and others

 In 2020, Cardellini appeared in the biographical drama film Capone as Mae Capone, the wife of the title character.

 In 2021, she reprised her role of Laura Barton in the Marvel Studios show Hawkeye, which premiered on Disney+ in November 2021.
+She starred in the Netflix series No Good Deed, which was released on December 12, 2024.